umd-lhcb/pidcalib2/README.md

 ## `pklhisto2root`

-This tool converts pickled PIDCalib2 histograms to TH*D & saves them in a ROOT file.
+This tool converts pickled PIDCalib2 histograms to `TH*D` and saves them in a ROOT file.
 It can be used on histograms produced by `make_eff_hists` or `plot_calib_distributions`.
 Note that ROOT supports only 1-, 2-, and 3-dimensional histograms; attempting to convert higher-dimensional histograms will fail.

 ### Example